anuragbhonsle/starune/README.md

 https://nominatim.openstreetmap.org

 ## Note:

 If the APIs are not responding, it's likely because the backend server is not running locally on my machine at the moment.
-Please try again later, or clone the repo and run the backend yourself using:
+Please try again later, or clone the repo and run the backend yourself using

 pm2 start ecosystem.config.js